djrobstep/schemainspect/README.rst

     with S('postgresql:///example') as s:
         i = get_inspector(s)

-The inspection object has attributes for tables, views, and all the things it tracks.
-At each of these attributes you'll find a dictionary (OrderedDict) mapping from fully-qualified-name-of-thing-in-database to information object.
+The inspection object has attributes for tables, views, and all the other things it tracks.
+At each of these attributes you'll find a dictionary (OrderedDict) mapping from fully-qualified-and-quoted-name-of-thing-in-database to information object.

 For instance, the information about a table *books* would be accessed as follows: